Liechtenstein Food Guide

 Alpkäse (Alpine Cheese)

-Alpkäse is a generic term for alpine cheeses produced in Liechtenstein's mountain dairies (Sennereien).
-These cheeses are made during summer months when cows graze on high alpine pastures, producing milk with unique flavor profiles from mountain herbs, flowers.
-Sennerei Gapont produces traditional Alpkäse - hard, nutty cheese aged 6-12 months.
-Enjoyed on its own, with bread, or melted in Käsknöpfle.
-Represents Liechtenstein's alpine dairy heritage, seasonal transhumance traditions (moving cattle to summer pastures).
+Alpkäse is the catch-all name for alpine cheeses made in Liechtenstein's mountain dairies (Sennereien).
+They're produced over the summer, when cows graze the high pastures and the milk picks up flavor from mountain herbs and flowers.
+Sennerei Gapont makes a traditional Alpkäse, a hard, nutty cheese aged 6 to 12 months.
+Eat it on its own, with bread, or melted into Käsknöpfle.
+It carries the country's dairy heritage and the old practice of moving cattle up to summer pastures.

 Geschnetzeltes (Veal in Cream Sauce)

-Geschnetzeltes is a popular dish of thinly sliced veal in creamy mushroom sauce, widely enjoyed throughout German-speaking Alps including Liechtenstein.
-Veal sautéed with onions, mushrooms, white wine, simmered in cream sauce (sometimes with touch of nutmeg).
-Served with Rösti (potato pancakes) or Spätzle (egg noodles).
-Represents Swiss-Austrian culinary influence, upscale dining traditions.
-Available most restaurants Vaduz, Schaan.
+Geschnetzeltes is thinly sliced veal in a creamy mushroom sauce, a favorite across the German-speaking Alps and in Liechtenstein.
+The veal is sautéed with onions, mushrooms, and white wine, then simmered in cream, sometimes with a little nutmeg.
+It comes with Rösti (potato pancakes) or Spätzle (egg noodles).
+The dish shows the Swiss and Austrian hand in local cooking and turns up at most restaurants in Vaduz and Schaan.

 Wurst (Sausages)